Fikayomi31/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that print the absolute path name of the current working directory Display the current list of ypur directory
+a script that creates a directory name